ibm-cloud-docs/solution-tutorials/resource-sharing.md

 ```
 {: codeblock}

-You can find more examples in the GitHub repository [cross-account-resource-sharing](https://github.com/IBM-Cloud/cross-account-resource-sharing).
+You can find more examples in the GitHub repository [cross-account-resource-sharing](https://github.com/IBM-Cloud/cross-account-resource-sharing){: external}.
 {: tip}